Storidge/cio-user-docs/operations/snapshots.md

 allocated                      0.5%
 ```

-## Use profile for snapshot settings
+## Using profiles for snapshot settings

 While you can pass snapshot settings through CLI options, you may want to use a profile for operational consistency.
 The profile can easily be passed as volume options in kubectl manifests and docker stack files.